Garden of the Gods Elopement Guide: How to Plan an Unforgettable Day in Colorado Springs

 1. It’s Completely Free (No Permits or Reservations Required)

 A lot of Colorado elopement locations require long hikes or hard-to-reach trailheads.
-This isn’t one of them.
-Garden of the Gods is just minutes from downtown Colorado Springs (and lucky for me, about a half hour from my own home!) and less than an hour and a half from Denver International Airport, which makes travel incredibly straightforward – whether it’s just the two of you or a few loved ones joining in.
+Garden of the Gods isn’t one of them.
+It’s minutes from downtown Colorado Springs, about a half hour from my own front door, and less than an hour and a half from Denver International Airport.
+Most ceremony spots are a short walk from the parking area with minimal elevation gain – which means your grandmother can be there, your dog can be there, and you don’t have to spend half your elopement day hiking in a wedding dress.

 3. Perfect for Just-You-Two or a Small Group